 This is a mains power lamp flasher control module.
 Intended as a Belisha Beacon flasher but can be used to flash other lamps.
 The current version supports LED lamps down to about 3 watts – see note below.

-A Belisha Beacon an amber-coloured lamp atop a black and white pole, marking pedestrian crossings.
+A Belisha Beacon is an amber-coloured lamp atop a black and white pole, marking pedestrian crossings.
 Common in New Zealand and several other countries.

 Supply and delivery